WiDuMu/logging/README.md

 A simple re-export of the JavaScript `console` class, which only runs if you set `logging.enabled = true`.

 I use this for certain projects to toggle logging.
+It makes it easy to disable or renable my code's logging features when hunting bugs.

 ## Example